andrewskyboss/milestone-project-03/TESTING.md

 - All variables were fixed or ignored, as code is working properly

 ### Python
 - [Python Syntax Checker](https://extendsclass.com/python-tester.html) was using to validate app.py file's code syntax error
+  - No syntax errors detected

-  - [Python PEP8 requirements](http://pep8online.com/) was using to validate app.py file's code syntax error
+- [Python PEP8 requirements](http://pep8online.com/) was using to validate app.py file for PEP8 requirements.
+  - The following warning messages were received:
+    - E125 continuation line with same indent as next logical line
+    - E128 continuation line under-indented for visual indent
+    - E303 too many blank lines
+    - W291 trailing whitespace
+    - W292 no newline at end of file

+- All errors were fixed

 ## GENERAL (Manual testing)